AndrewBulata/Aragonese-Pluralisation/README.md

 3. **Thesis** → **Theses**
 4. **Crisis** → **Crises**
 5. **Phenomenon** → **Phenomena** (funnily enough)

+Lastly, the current program cannot handle Italian or Romanian either because these languages rely on vowel mutation to form plurals, in addition to unpredictable internal changes in Romanian.

+Italian: bambino - bambini (child - children)
+         finestra - finestre (window - windows)
+Romanian: om - oameni (human - humans)
+          soră - surori (sister - sisters)

+Essentially, this program is only suitable for languages that use suffixation (the addition of suffixes) to form plurals.

 ---
 Therefore, the plural finder we have developed here would not detect these exceptions, as it searches for inflection patterns in the form of suffixes at the end of the word.